Moving to Guimaraes, Portugal

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "To find a place to live in Guimaraes, you can start by searching online on popular real estate websites such as OLX, Idealista, and Imovirtual.
 These websites have listings for apartments, houses, and rooms for rent or sale in Guimaraes.
 You can filter your search based on your preferences, such as location, price, size, and amenities.
 Another option is to visit local real estate agencies in Guimaraes, where you can speak with a professional agent who can help you find a suitable place to live based on your needs and budget.
 They can also provide valuable information about the local housing market and guide you through the process of renting or buying a property.
 You can also join local Facebook groups or online forums dedicated to housing and expats in Guimaraes, where you can ask for recommendations and advice from locals and other expats who have experience in finding a place to live in the city.
 Lastly, consider visiting Guimaraes and exploring the different neighborhoods to get a feel for the city and its housing options.
 This will help you determine which areas you prefer and where you would like to live.
-While exploring, keep an eye out for "For Rent" or "For Sale" signs on properties, as some landlords and property owners may not advertise their listings online," replied a member in Guimaraes.
+While exploring, keep an eye out for "For Rent" or "For Sale" signs on properties, as some landlords and property owners may not advertise their listings online," remarked one expat in Guimaraes, Portugal.

 What is a typical expat home or apartment like in Guimaraes?